couchbaselabs/cboperator-hol/gke/labs/lab0-prerequisites.md

 -a---        02/04/2019   4:43 PM          0 config
 ```

-Check kubectl version in a terminal to make sure it successfully installed:
+Check kubectl version in a terminal to make sure it is successfully installed:

 ```bash
 > kubectl version